jpolitz/cse15l-git-lecture2pm/index.md

 Here's an edit for the website.
 This section likes soup.

 These are some changes I'm making offline on my laptop

+this line was added on wed, jan 12